-The lung eQTL data from 383 individuals available in GTEx was used to validate the results.
-We first evaluated the new adenocarcinoma locus on 9p13.3-AQP3.
-The association AQP3-adenocarcinoma is strongly validated in GTEx (S-PrediXcan P{TWAS}=6.55E-5 and FUSION P{TWAS}=1.72E-5) with a consistent direction of effect, i.e. the risk allele increases the expression levels of AQP3 in lung tissues.
+PrediXcan $p{\rm TWAS} = 6.55{\rm E}{-5}$ and FUSION $p{\rm TWAS} = 1.72{\rm E}{-5}$ ) with a consistent direction of effect, that is, the risk allele increases the expression levels of AQP3 in lung tissues.
 Second, we assessed NEXN as the new target gene underlying the 1p31.1 locus in never-smokers.
-The association and direction of effect were replicated (S-PrediXcan P{TWAS}=0.006 and FUSION P{TWAS}=0.003) with predicted expression negatively associated with lung cancer in never-smokers.
+The association and direction of effect were replicated (S-PrediXcan $p{\rm TWAS} = 0.006$ and FUSION $p{\rm TWAS} = 0.003$ ) with predicted expression negatively associated with lung cancer in never-smokers.

 We also compared candidate target genes identified in GWAS-nominated loci.
 Note that replication of S-PrediXcan and FUSION results in GTEx lung data is only feasible for genes with significant prediction models.
-The sample size available for building lung models in GTEx is smaller (n=383) compared to our lung eQTL dataset (n=1,038).
-Therefore, replication is not feasible for a fraction of genes in GTEx lung, i.e. some genes will have no significant prediction model.
+The sample size available for building lung models in GTEx is smaller (n = 383) compared to our lung eQTL dataset (n = 1,038).
+Therefore, replication is not feasible for a fraction of genes in GTEx lung, that is, some genes will have no significant prediction model.
 This is the case for IREB2 on 15q25 that did not yield a prediction model in GTEx lung.
-The top TWAS gene on 15q25 for overall lung cancer in GTEx lung is CHRNA5 (P{TWAS}=1.70E-14).
+The top TWAS gene on 15q25 for overall lung cancer in GTEx lung is CHRNA5 $(p{\text{TWAS}} = 1.70\text{E}-14)$ .
 Replication of all Bonferroni-corrected TWAS genes by histology and smoking subgroups is indicated in Table 1.
-Excluding the 15q25 and 6p-MHC loci, replication of TWAS genes was observed for 3 out of 4 for overall lung cancer, 6 out of 6 for adenocarcinoma, 2 out of 2 for squamous cell carcinoma, 1 out of 1 for SCLC, 2 out of 2 for ever-smokers, and 1 out of 1 for never-smokers.
-Among the 6 additional loci showing the same top TWAS gene for both S-PrediXcan and FUSION, 4 could be evaluated in GTEx and 3 were replicated: 5q31-SLC22A5, 9p21.3-MTAP and 22q12.2-MTMR3 (Table 2).
+Excluding the 15q25 and 6p-MHC loci, replication of TWAS genes was observed for 3 out of 4 for overall lung cancer, 6 out of 6 for adenocarcinoma, 2 out of 2 for squamous cell carcinoma, 1 out of 1 for SCLC, 2 out of 2 for eversmokers and 1 out of 1 for never-smokers.
+Among the six additional loci showing the same top TWAS gene for both S-PrediXcan and FUSION, 4 could be evaluated in GTEx and were replicated: 5q31-SLC22A5, 9p21.3-MTAP and 22q12.2-MTMR3 (Table 2).
 Overall, for the 17 TWAS genes located in the 45 GWAS-nominated loci, 14 could be evaluated in GTEx and 12 were replicated.